sergiodxa/remix-utils/README.md

 #### toSearchParams

-> A better version of this features is supported out of the box by Remix.
+> A better version of this feature is supported out of the box by Remix.
 It's recommended to use `await request.formData()` instead.

 This function receives the whole request and returns a promise with an instance of `URLSearchParams`, and the request's body is already parsed.